automerge/automerge-classic/BINARY_FORMAT.md

 * The object is empty.
 This means that there is no longer any value associated with this property, i.e. the property has been deleted.
-(Note that a `null` value is still a value, and not the same as the absence of a value.
+(Note that a `null` value is still a value, and not the same as the absence of a value.)
 * The object has one key.
 This is the common case: the property has one value (which might be a primitive value or a nested object).
 * The object has multiple keys.
 This happens if there is a conflict, i.e. multiple concurrent assignments to the same property or list element.
+  The keys in the object indicate the IDs of the concurrent assignment operations.

 It is possible for an update to occur somewhere inside a nested object in the document tree while there is a conflict somewhere along the path from the root object to the object being updated.
 In this case, the patch will continue to report the conflict on the appropriate property.
-The property will change from having multiple values (or no value) only when the user explicitly resolves the conflict by assigning to the conflicting property.
+The property will change from having multiple values to having one value (or no value) only when the user explicitly resolves the conflict by assigning to the conflicting property.